Run Snowpark queries with the ExternalPythonOperator in Apache Airflow

 In this tutorial, you'll learn how to use the ExternalPythonOperator to run a task that leverages the Snowpark API for data transformations.
 Snowpark allows you to run queries and transformations on your data using different programming languages, making it a flexible addition to traditional Snowflake operators.

-Snowpark requires Python 3.8, while Astro runtime uses Python 3.9.
-The ExternalPythonOperator will run your Snowpark query in a Python 3.8 virtual environment, allowing you to use a different python version than Airflow.
+Snowpark requires Python 3.8, while the Astro Runtime uses Python 3.9.
+The ExternalPythonOperator can run your Snowpark query in a Python 3.8 virtual environment, allowing you to use a different Python version for your task than in the Airflow environment.
 You can use these same general steps for any use case for running a task in a reusable Python virtual environment.

 Time to complete